-We have not reported our Geology collection in the Balance Sheet, as valuations are not available at a cost commensurate to users of the financial statements.
+The Authority has not reported its Geology collection in the Balance Sheet, as valuations are not available at a cost commensurate to users of the financial statements.

 Biology

 The collection consists of an irreplaceable source of local reference and voucher specimens.
 Apart from a few oddities and exotic additions the material largely derives from the area of pre-1974 Somerset.
 The collection comprises: